 Note on Warhammer Fantasy: I haven't focused on this game for years until very recently and there are not enough posts to warrant any one WFB army of mine to have their own page.
 This will serve as a link index for them, as well as Specialist Games.
+Added Note: My work on WFB pretty much ceased with the arrival of AoS.
+That game holds no interest for me and I just holding onto the WFB models to see what happens next.

 Ok, my secondary armies are armies that are quasi-playable, have some painted models, etc. They are my "getting there soon" armies.